CSDR

 Overview

-The Center for Sustainable Development and Resilience (CSDR) provides relevant and innovative applied research and education to make our cities and communities more resilient, equitable, and sustainable.
-CSDR thought leadership provides urban communities to become more sustainable and resilient by:
+The Center for Urban Resilience, Innovation and Infrastructure (CURII) provides relevant and innovative applied research and education to make our cities and communities more resilient, equitable, and sustainable.
+CURII thought leadership provides urban communities to become more sustainable and resilient by:

 • Leading interdisciplinary research that informs and prepares urban communities for the challenges of the 21st century.